 If you or someone that you love is suffering from dual diagnosis disorders, please call us today or fill out our contact form and someone will contact you as soon as possible.

 How is our Dual Diagnosis Program Different?

 One thing that differentiates NACA from many other substance abuse treatment facilities is the way in which we determine and then treat an individual’s co-occurring disorder.
 NACA employs pharmacogenomic testing, a process that gives our primary care staff an in-depth look at a client’s chemical makeup, all the way down to their DNA.
-This allows our medical staff to have an accurate picture of exactly what factors are present and determine what medications will have the best effects on an individual.
+This allows our medical staff to have an accurate picture of exactly what factors are present, and determine what medications will have the best effects on an individual.

 Pharmacogenomic testing is often done to determine how a person uniquely metabolizes medication.
 In this way we can target treatment protocols to work with the patient’s own genetics.
-This take the guess work out of what medications will work, and leads to much earlier symptom relief and control.
+This takes the guess work out of what medications will work, and leads to much earlier symptom relief and control.
 Studies have consistently shown the usefulness of such testing, not only for earlier symptom relief, but for reducing medical costs with targeted therapies rather than trial-and-error.